bonStats/bonStats.github.io/_pages/about.md

   - /about.html
 ---

-I am a lecturer at Adelaide University.
+I am a lecturer at __Adelaide University__.
 Previously I worked at Université Paris Dauphine--PSL, and before that at the Queensland University of Technology.

 My research involves designing computationally __efficient__ (and __private__) algorithms that learn from data with principled uncertainty quantification.
 I develop and analyse algorithms for __Bayesian inference__, including sequential __Monte Carlo__ and Markov chain Monte Carlo.
-I work with applied scientists to develop principled and robust data analysis for their data.
-Often this involves designing Bayesian models to incorporate domain and expert knowledge.
+I work with applied scientists to develop __principled and robust__ analysis procedures for their data.
+This involves designing Bayesian models to incorporate domain and expert knowledge, and developing bespoke algorithms.
 I also design __open source__ software for statisticians, scientists and industry.

 In Paris, I organised the [Mostly Monte Carlo Seminar Series](https://bonstats.github.io/mostlymontecarlo/).
 In 2023 I was chair of the committee organising [SMC Down Under](https://research.qut.edu.au/qutcds/events/smc-down-under-23/).